 7 Creative Ways to Eat Fruits and VeggiesArticle posted in: Diet & Nutrition

 Fitting more fruits and vegetables into your diet can feel daunting.
 On the Nutrisystem weight loss program, we promote eating at least four servings of non-starchy veggies each day.
-Fiber-rich SmartCarbs like fruit are also an important piece to our meal plan.
+Fiber-rich SmartCarbs like fruit are also an important piece of our meal plan.
 Fresh produce is absolutely packed with nutrition and we consider it an essential part of achieving optimal health.
 However, if you’re not used to eating an abundance of fruits and veggies, it can be difficult to get everything in.
 It’s time to think outside the box, get creative and fill up your weight loss menu with delicious and nutritious produce!

 1. Freeze Your Fruit